-The documents the escrow company may collect include:
+The pieces of paperwork the escrow holder may obtain include:

-Upon completion of all portions of the escrow, closing can take place.
-At this time, all payments and fees for inspections, title insurance and real estate commissions are taken.
-The property's title gets transferred to you and title insurance is issued per the steps of your individual escrow process.
+Closing on the home takes place when the steps of the escrow are complete.
+At this time, all payments and dues for inspections, title insurance and real estate commissions are collected.
+Title to the home is then given to you as new homeowner and correct title insurance is issued as outlined in the escrow instructions.

-The escrow agent receives a payment at the completion of closing.
-As your real estate professional, I'll let you know what is an acceptable form of payment.
+The escrow company gets a payment at the completion of closing.
+You'll know when it's time to submit the form of payment.